Each of the three wells will transmit audio clear enough for people to be able to hold conversations from one location to another.

 “Sonic Wells are concrete proof of how our shared experiences in Gallipoli bring Çanakkale and Wellington, which share a historical sister city relationship, ever closer, through this beautiful blend of art and technology.
 I am looking forward to being a part of this.”

 Artist Allan Giddy, grandson of a New Zealand Anzac, is looking forward to being able to connect Turks, New Zealanders and Australians.

 “People will be able to talk with loved ones who have gathered at the sister well ‘at home’,” says Allen.
 “Share their experiences, contemplating and honouring the lives and memories of their ANZAC relatives.”

 This is a story of three nations brought together in adversity, who have since forged strong links out of this experience and who continue to build a history together.

-Allen Giddy first presented a sonic well as a way to connect Beijing to Sydney during the Beijing Olympics.
+Allan Giddy first presented Sonic Wells in Cobh, Ireland and The Rocks, Sydney, connecting the Irish diaspora with their origins.
 His body of work has been shown at the Tate Modern, ISEA and TISEA (International Symposia on Electronic Art) and includes large public commissions in Australia, China, Ireland, Germany, the UK, and New Zealand.